 2. Winterfest Ice Rink, Seattle Center

 The small Winterfest ice skating rink in inside Seattle Center's Fisher Pavilion is an indoor rink and a Seattle holiday tradition.
-It it can also be crowded — try a weekday morning.
+It can also be crowded — try a weekday morning.
 In addition to skating, Winterfest offers five weeks of mostly free special events, concerts and activities.
 The Armory hosts the expansive Winterfest Train & Village display, which is well worth close study.
-Winterfest also includes a variety of free performances from late November through the end of December, including children's groups performing, magicians and the one-of-a-kind Nanda, Acrobaticalist Ninja Theater (performing Friday, Dec.
-29 at 12:30 p.m.).
-The Armory offers a wide variety of meal and snack options (vendors include Skillet, Pie and Eltana Bagel).
-Winter
+Winterfest also includes a variety of free performances from late November through the end of December, including children's groups performances, magicians and the one-of-a-kind Nanda, Acrobaticalist Ninja Theater (performing Sunday, Dec.
+30 at 3 p.m.).
+The Armory also offers a wide variety of meal and snack options.

-Prices: $8 for adults and $6 for children includes skate rental.
+Prices: $8 for adults, $6 for kids ages 6–12 and $2 for kids 5 and under (includes skate rental).
 A limited number of walkers are available for toddlers.

 3. Frozen Fountain Ice Rink at Point Ruston, Tacoma

-A new rink has popped up this year in Tacoma, replacing the popular Polar Plaza that set up shop in downtown Tacoma's Tollefson Plaza for the last several years.
+A new rink popped up last year in Tacoma, replacing the popular Polar Plaza that used to set up shop in downtown Tacoma's Tollefson Plaza.
 The new rink is bigger and ready for skaters to get their glide on.
 Point Ruston shops are open for concessions and holiday shopping.

-Schedule: Open now through Jan.
-1, check online for daily hours.
-Note the rink is closed for Thanksgiving day (Nov.
-23) but open on Christmas.
+Schedule: Open through Feb.
+2, check online for daily hours.
+This rink is even open on Christmas!

 4. Redmond Town Center skating rink, Redmond

 No actual ice is necessary at Redmond Town Center's nifty synthetic skating rink (so it's not as cold when your bum lands on the ice, err, surface!).
-Skaters may not be able to perfect their Hamill Camels on this surface, but it works great for a fun afternoon skate.
+Skaters may not be able to perfect their Hamill Camels on this surface, but it works fine for a fun afternoon skate.
 The rink is outdoors but covered.
 There's also a holiday horse carousel ($4 cash or check only suggested donation), and a holiday mini train ($4) that takes tots around the grounds.
-Other special events include the Redmond Lights Fest at Redmond City Hall and Redmond Town Center on the evening of Saturday, Dec.
-2, including a luminary walk between the two locations.
+Springfree Trampolines sets up a demo trampoline at RTC during the holiday season; hop in line for a jump session.

-Schedule: Daily Nov.
-24–Jan.
-1 (closed Christmas).
+Schedule: Daily through Jan.
+6 (closed Christmas).
 Check online for daily hours.

 The holiday rinks don't stay around forever, and we can hardly ever hope for pond ice skating in our relatively balmy Pacific Northwest winters, but families can still try out their skating skills at indoor ice rinks, open in any weather and every season.
 Here's a selection: